Mile 1318.0 to 1331.3 (13.3 miles, 21.4 km)

 Hitch into Chester.

 True to form as the track notes suggested deer activity was rampant last night.
-I’m not sure how many but hooves could be heard all night and very close to tents.
+I’m not sure how many hooves could be heard during the night, very close to tents.
 Camel finds that his tent peg bag and hat have disappeared.

 We part ways and I later find his hat saturated in deer saliva and torn to shreds as they’ve chewed the salt clean out of said hat.
 Other hikers have their pole handles chewed up.